Configuring Ruff#

 --fix

-Attempt to automatically fix lint violations.
-Use `--no-fix` to disable
+Apply fixes to resolve lint violations.
+Use `--no-fix` to disable or

 --show-fixes

-Show an enumeration of all autofixed lint violations.
-Use `--no-show-fixes` to disable
+Show an enumeration of all fixed lint violations.
+Use

 --diff